Statistics Explained

 Highlights

-Türkiye's economy is by far the largest among the Western Balkans and Türkiye.
-Measured in current prices, its GDP in 2022 was equivalent to 5.5 % of that of the EU.
+Türkiye's economy is by far the largest among the candidate countries and potential candidate; its GDP at current market prices in 2023 was equivalent to 6% of that of the EU (28.6% when calculated per capita for 2022).

-This article is part of an online publication and provides information on a range of energy statistics for the Western Balkans and Türkiye and compares this with the corresponding data for the European Union (EU).
-Within this region, Bosnia and Herzegovina, Montenegro, North Macedonia, Albania, Serbia and Türkiye are candidate countries, while Kosovo has the status of potential candidate.
+This article is part of an online publication and provides information on a range of economic statistics for the candidate countries and potential candidate, compared with the corresponding data for the European Union (EU).

-The article provides macroeconomic information from national accounts, including the principal measure of economic activity, gross domestic product (GDP), as well as an analysis of GDP by expenditure component and gross value added (GVA) by economic sector.
+The article provides macroeconomic information from national accounts, including the principal measure of economic activity, gross domestic product (GDP), labour force, as well as an analysis of gross value added (GVA) by economic sector.

 Full article